 Finally, an important note: the more cluttered your back matter, the less likely a buyer will take any action at all.
 If you have a million requests back there—follow me on Twitter!
 Here’s this thing I’m doing on Wattpadd!
 Oh yeah, I do dope Kabuki theater with this awesome troupe!—readers will take no action at all.

-As I said before, however, I no longer include a review request in my back matter.
-Why?
-Because while it increases the number of reviews you get, it decreases sellthrough.
+This is the reason I no longer include a review request in my back matter.
+While such a request increases the number of reviews you get, it decreases sellthrough.
 Instead of purchasing the next book in the series, readers leave a review.
-This gives additional time for them to be distracted by a different book, and purchase it instead.
+This gives them additional time to be distracted by a different book, and purchase it instead.
 Additionally, an automatic pop-up now appears at the end of books read on Kindle devices asking you to leave a review.
 This makes the review request semi-redundant.
 Here are the comparative stats for the back matter (back matter with the review ask on the left):

 These days, I limit the number of CTAs (call-to-action) to one or two: a brief teaser with a link to the next book, and – depending on the series – a link to join my mailing list.
 Each additional link or request you add decreases the chance of the reader taking the desired action.
 That will almost always be purchasing the next book, so we want to make that link/teaser the focus.